 PDSA is an alternative improvement cycle that stands for Plan, Do, Study, Act.
 It is a simplified version of DMAIC that works best for improvement projects that are not heavy on statistics.

-The 5 Whys is a brilliantly simple method of getting to the root cause of a problem.
-By asking and answering the question “why?”, the basis of a problem can usually be found in five iterations.
+The 5 Whys is a brilliantly simple method of getting to the root cause of a problem or workplace organization failure.
+By asking and answering the question “why?” the basis of a problem can usually be found in five iterations.

-Value Stream Mapping is a Six Sigma tool for defining and assessing the movement of raw materials and work from the beginning of the process
+Value Stream Mapping is a tool for defining and assessing the movement of raw materials and work from the beginning of the process to delivery to the customer.
+It is how the current state of a function is documented and the basis for determining where waste can be eliminated or value-added.

-This list doesn’t cover every Six Sigma tool, but these are the necessities of the toolbox.
+This list doesn’t cover every workplace organization technique, but these are the necessities of the toolbox.
 You may find that you use all of them or only a few, but some combination will likely help you achieve less variation as a rule and know how to respond when challenges arise.